Thinking of claiming expenses on your Canadian tax return without receipts? Think twice.

-If you have lost receipts for expenses.
-Can you still claim them?
-Generally, no; you can't make tax claims without receipts.
+Generally, you can't make tax claims without receipts.
 All of your claimed business expenses on your income tax return need to be supported with original documents, such as receipts.
-Without the "evidence" of receipts for your claimed business expenses, the Canada Revenue Agency may decide to reduce the number of expenses you have deducted.
-(The one exception is meal and vehicle expenses for moving or for northern residents, as described below.)
+Without the evidence from receipts for your claimed business expenses, the Canada Revenue Agency (CRA) may decide to reduce the number of expenses you have deducted.
+(The one exception is meal and vehicle expenses, as described below.)

 While it's true that you don't send your expense receipts into the CRA when you file your income tax online, as many of us do nowadays, you're still expected to have those receipts and be able to produce them when asked.
 And the CRA expects actual receipts for your business expenses, not bank or credit card statements.
 All a bank or credit card statement proves is that a payment was made—it doesn't verify the nature of the expense.

 What Are Your Chances of Being Audited?

-The Canada Revenue Agency regularly audits a certain number of income tax and GST/HST accounts each year to monitor compliance and serve as a quality check on the tax system, which means that your small business could be selected to be audited just by the luck of the draw.
+The CRA regularly audits a certain number of income tax and GST/HST accounts each year to monitor compliance and serve as a quality check on the tax system, which means that your small business could be selected to be audited just by the luck of the draw.

 However, your chances of being audited are especially high if you are:

 - Self-employed or a sole proprietor (statistically, this is the type of business most often audited)

 - Running a construction, retail, accommodation, or food sector business

 These businesses are more likely to be audited, as the CRA considers them a higher risk for participating in the underground economy by taking cash payments from customers and not reporting the income.
 And each year, the CRA chooses certain types of businesses to investigate more closely, upping the possibility of audit for any business in that sector.

 In other words, your chance of being audited may be quite a bit higher than you think.
 And if and when your business is selected to be audited, you will certainly want to have all your records in order.